m5991/linkedin-jobs-scraper-analysis/CONTRIBUTING.md

 ## Reporting Issues
 - Use the GitHub issue tracker to report bugs, feature requests, or documentation improvements.
 - Provide a clear title and description, including steps to reproduce if applicable.

-## Code of Conduct
-Please follow our [Code of Conduct](https://github.com/yourusername/linkedin-job-scraper/blob/main/CODE_OF_CONDUCT.md) to maintain a welcoming community.